proxytranslation/user-docs/workbench/navigation/navigation.md

 The Workbench has a single viewport, so every feature you'd need to navigate between pages and segments is always just a couple of clicks away.

-You may switch between pages, search for text, filter for pages based on a variety of metadata, such as Approval state, containing block element, translation source and so forth.
+You may switch between pages, search for text, filter for segments based on a variety of metadata, such as Approval state, containing block element, translation source and so forth.
 This section deals with the various ways to do that.

 ## Workbench Page List